SenSaa/HostConnectionGUI/README.md

 ![HostConnectionGUI] (http://i.imgur.com/2ZiuOyI.png "App Window")

-*** To use this application, you need a client application alongside it.
+*** To use this application, you need a client application alongside it to exchange messages.

 #How to use it with ConnectToHost android application: